w3nest/rx-vdom/doc/assets/tutorials.basics.md

 operations that you use for collections of data items like arrays.
 </note>

-Virtual DOMs can be transformed into actual HTML elements using the [render](@nav/api.render) function.
+Virtual DOMs can be transformed into actual HTML elements using the
+<api-link target="render" kind="function"></api-link> function.

 The following cell defines a simple (static) virtual DOM and renders it: